makeabilitylab/physcomp/communication/p5js-serial-io.md

 }
 {% endhighlight JavaScript %}

 For user friendliness, let's drop in some instructions as well.
-At the end of the draw() function, add in:
+At the end of the draw() function, display some text that says "Mouse click to change the shape":

 {% highlight JavaScript %}
 function draw() {